Table of Contents

 Most solutions can’t offer the depth and detail needed for monitoring SD-WAN networks, and also don’t monitor from the end-user perspective - which is extremely important for understanding if your SD-WAN migration is providing the service quality that was promised.

-For the detail and depth you need to monitor your SD-WAN migrations, we recommend an end-to-end network monitoring solution which identifies network problems before and after your SD-WAN migration.
+For the detail and depth you need to monitor your SD-WAN migrations, it is crucial to have an end-to-end network monitoring solution in place.
+Traditional monitoring solutions that only focus on individual network devices cannot provide the comprehensive insight required to monitor the performance of your SD-WAN environment.

 A tool like Obkio Network Performance Monitoring software continuously monitors end-to-end network performance with synthetic traffic using Network Monitoring Agents.